 A dear colleague often reminds me about the benefits of embracing openness because, rather than being confined to a lab’s limited world, that’s how the world becomes a boundariless lab.

-While there are many opportunities to foster our collective knowledge and advance the state-of-the-art at conferences and events, as well as by continuing to utilize conventional media and publishing… social media’s immediacy, blogging in this case, keeps the conversation going around the clock, which is exhilarating.
+While there are many opportunities to foster our collective knowledge and advance the state-of-the-art at conferences and and conventional media and publishing… social media’s immediacy, blogging in this case, keeps the conversation going around the clock.

 Original content is subjected to Creative Common’s Attribution-ShareAlike 4.- International License: this allows for adaptations that can be shared by others, but only as long as others share alike.
 Errors and omissions can occur: there is neither guarantee of completeness and accuracy nor a warranty applies since all things are shared “as is.”